- The reason why we wrote a script to compile MacPorts

 cd /opt/mports

-Clone the current MacPorts git repository.
-This will create the following folder /opt/mports/macports-base, filled with everything that is needed to compile the software:
+Clone the current MacPorts Git repository.
+This will create the folder /opt/mports/macports-base and populate it with everything needed to compile:

 git clone https://github.com/macports/macports-base.git